tdauth/dmdf/README.md

 Besides all object data fields which are for the World Editor only can be optimized.
 These are usually editor only suffixes.
 The number of modifications (size of the object data) and string entries will be reduced by this which should improve the loading speed of the map.

-# Trigger Editor Integration
+## Trigger Editor Integration <a name="trigger_editor_integration"></a>
+Trigger editor integration means that the trigger editor of the World Editor can be used instead of vJass code.
+GUI triggers make it easier for non-programmers to define some logic of the game.
 To provide the trigger editor integration, the two files `TriggerData.txt` and `TriggerStrings.txt` have to be generated.
 The files `src/TriggerData/TriggerData.txt` and `src/TriggerData/TriggerStrings.txt` are automatically merged by the program wc3converter to generate the files `UI/TriggerData.txt` and `UI/TriggerStrings.txt` in the MPQ archive War3Mod.mpq.

-The tool wc3converter is provided by the project wc3lib.
+The tool wc3converter is provided by the project [wc3lib](https://github.com/tdauth/wc3lib).
 It can be used the following way to create a new trigger data file:
 ```
 wc3converter --merge TriggerDataNew.txt <path to original TriggerData.txt from War3Patch.mpq> gui/UI/TriggerData.txt